Fibre Installation

 • Once the installation plan is agreed upon, a separate appointment will be made with you for the installation partner to install the Vodacom Fibre service and required equipment at your home.

-The customers that reside in fibre live areas can be installed and connected within seven (7) days.
 The seven days start from the date the order is approved for credit vetting.
 The seven-day lead times exclude the following:

-• Customer line occupied: This is due to cancellation from previous Internet Service Provider not being processed.
+This is due to cancellation from previous Internet Service Provider not being processed.

-• On Hold: This is when we cannot proceed with the installation due to different delays, either on customer’s side or FNO’s (Fibre Network Operator) side.
+This is when we cannot proceed with the installation due to different delays, either on customer’s side or FNO’s (Fibre Network Operator) side.
 Find below reasons for delay:

 • Area On Hold: Meaning FNO (Fibre Network Operator) cannot install immediately as Fibre build is put on hold in the area.